 Comments about applications

 Only comments which raise material planning considerations will be taken into account.
 However, other representations we receive (that are not necessarily material planning considerations) are also likely to be made public on our Public Access site.
 Online comments will form part of the overall representations made and be collated with normal letters of representation (comment, objection or support) for a planning application or development.
 Comments you submit about applications will be published online along with your name and address.
 Signatures and other personal information such as telephone numbers will be blacked out.
-Comments are only available to view on-line from 3 months from the date the decision is issued.
-When an application has been withdrawn no associated documents are visible.
+Comments are only available for 3 months from the decision date.
+When an application has been withdrawn no associated documents or comments are visible.

 There are restrictions in place.
 The use of inappropriate words and phrases are not allowed.
 Salacious, malicious and defamatory comments are not allowed.
 Any comments which are considered to defamatory or to be inappropriate will be redacted.
 The online comment facility is for your use, to increase your input into the planning process.
 Please do not abuse it.

 What you can comment on